verzeilberg/StravaApi/README.md

 ## Attention

 This module is stil in development.
 So there can be big changes along the way.
-I have stil to think somethings out to make it easier and clearer.
+I have still to think somethings out to make it easier and clearer.

 If you have any questions just send me a [e-mail](http://mailto:sander@verzeilberg.nl).